Blade Symphony FAQ & About

 Blade Symphony has been developed primarily for Windows PC.
 OS X and Linux versions are a possibility in the future.

 Do I need Steam to play the game?

-Yes.
-Blade Symphony uses Steam’s master server list to let players find each other, cloud storage, achievements, and have planned Steam Workshop support.
+Yes, Blade Symphony uses Steam’s master server list to let players find each other; it uses it for cloud storage, achievements, and Steam Workshop support.
 We also integrate Steam as part of our stats system.

 Can I stream and post videos of the game?

 Yes!
 For information about monetizing content using Blade Symphony, see the “Our Monetization Policy” below on this page.

 There is!
 All unlockable things are cosmetic only.
 You earn Notes from fighting and can spend them to unlock skins, masks, swords, and capes.
 Nothing you unlock will affect gameplay in any way.

 Can I play the game with my joystick / controller?